'Do something:' Harris' rapid rise driven by call to action

 Harris seemed bound to rise in politics from the very earliest days of her career.

-She was a Howard University graduate with no family wealth or high-powered ties when she returned her native Bay Area for law school and took a job at the Alameda County District Attorney's office in 1990.
+She was a Howard University graduate without family wealth or high-powered ties when she returned to her native Bay Area for law school and took a job at the Alameda County District Attorney's office in 1990.
 She quickly began making connections in San Francisco's tightknit and competitive political circles.

 She served on the San Francisco Museum of Modern Art board, where she reached out to Libby Schaaf, now Oakland’s mayor, who was running a volunteer program in Oakland's public schools.
 They launched a mentoring program to connect inner-city students interested in fine arts with museum members, giving the kids access to one of the city's elite institutions.